HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 Step 2: The __Router__ (our alias for BrowserRouter) component is the base for our application's routing.
 It is where we declare how __React Router__ will be used.
 Notice that nested inside the __Router__ component we use the __Route__ component.
 The __Route__ component has two props in our example: ```path``` and ```render```.
 The __Route__ component is in charge of saying: "when the url matches this specified ```path```, render this specified ```component```".

 Let's try it.
 Run npm start to boot up the application and then point your url to localhost:3000.
-What you'll notice is that when you type in the url; it will render a `<div>This is my component!</div>`.
+What you'll notice is that when you type in the url it will render a `<div><h1>Home!</h1></div>`.

 #### Adding Additional Routes